V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/software_overview.md

 There are many options for CAD and VGE.
 Both (but particulary CAD) can take thousands of hours to master.
 So we can't go into too much detail here.
 Luckily, you don't have to be a master to get your hands dirty.

-There are two major ways to create designs for a CNC machine:
+There are two common methods of creating designs for a CNC machine:

 !!! note
     Sometimes, you can find a design to utilize that is already a .DXF or a .SVG.
 If so, great!
 You can easily